wth-mvp-s/LT/az204/5°_n125-150_septneworder.md

 #### 0000.29 [100%]::You develop a REST API.
 You implement a user delegation SAS token to communicate with Azure Blob storage.
 `The token is compromised.
 `You need to revoke the token.
 `What are two possible ways to achieve this goal?
-Each correct answer presents a complete solution.
-`NOTE: Each correct selection is worth one point.

 - [x] Revoke the delegation keys